HL7/cqf-measures/input/pages/measure-terminology-service.md

 ##### Expansion with manifests and releases:

-Given the use of a _version manifest_ as well as a _program release_, then the _manifest_ parameter can be used in the `$expand` operation to provide values for the relevant parameters:
+Given this use of an artifact collection, the _manifest_ parameter can be used in the `$expand` operation to provide values for the relevant parameters:

 ```
 [base]/ValueSet/chronic-liver-disease-legacy-example/$expand?manifest=http://hl7.org/fhir/us/cqfmeasures/Library/ecqm-update-2020
 ```

 This is effectively an alternative mechanism for expressing the same value set and code system version specific expansion above, and results in the same expansion, with the additional `manifest` parameter:

 ```
 "expansion": {